yashpansari/Num-C/README.md

 # Num-C

 Numpy like linear algebra library written in C, providing a 210x speedup.
-This code was written in response to a project assignment in the computer architecture class at Berkeley but is published here for recruiters and employers, not future students.
+This code was written in response to a project assignment in the computer architecture class (CS 61c) at Berkeley but is published here for recruiters and employers, not future students.